SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/firmware-update.md

 When the firmware delivery is completed successfully and the agent is informed, it will trigger the firmware update on the device by sending an execute request to the update resource: execute */5/0/2*.
 Note that the observations on the update state and update result are still being maintained.
 When the update process is completed on the device, it must communicate to the agent by updating the value of firmware update result (and firmware update state).

 ### Complete firmware update process
-When the firmware update is completed (no matter if it's successful or failed) on the device and the agent is informed, the agent completes the firmware update process by setting the firmware information to the device managed object and mark the firmware update operation as completed successfully.
+When the firmware update is completed (no matter if it's successful or failed) on the device and the agent is informed, the agent completes the firmware update process.
+* If the firmware update is successful on the device: The agent sets the firmware information to the device managed object and marks the firmware update operation as completed successfully.
+* If the firmware update is failed on the device: The agent marks the firmware update operation as failed.